tomerkmor/tomerkmor/README.md

 👋 Hi there!
-I’m @tomerkmor
+I’m @tomerkmor <br>
-🌟 I’m passionate about full-stack development and always eager to learn!
+🌟 I’m passionate about full-stack development and always eager to learn!<br>
-📚 Currently on a self-learning journey to enhance my skills.
+📚 Currently on a self-learning journey to enhance my skills.<br>
 📞 Feel free to reach out to me at +972 53-420-2508.
 Let’s connect!

 <!---